4myc/trip-planner-backend/README.md

 rails s
 ```

-2. Front-end folder in terminal:
+2. Inside the front-end folder in the terminal, run the following:
 ```
 npm install
 npm start